 A surgical lift can be done without inserting a breast implant in many cases, especially if it’s to correct uneven nipples.
 “Sometimes one nipple may be lifted more than the other, and when the nipple position is more than 20 millimeters higher than the other side, a breast lift can help even things out,” explains Dr. Mentz.
 If it’s the nipples themselves that are different sizes, they can be surgically altered to match as well.

-Because breast asymmetries are so common, it’s important to be aware of what is a “normal change” in your breast size and what isn’t.
-Recognizing signs of breast cancer, which will affect one in nine women in their lifetime, is crucial for women.
+Because breast asymmetry is so common, it’s important to be aware of what are considered normal changes in your breast size and tissue, and what isn’t.
+Recognizing signs of breast cancer, which will affect one in nine women in their lifetime, is crucial.
 “Be sure to talk to your doctor if you have changes in how your breasts look or feel, such as a lump or firm feeling that is near your breast or under your arm,” says Dr. Shepherd.
 “Also check for nipple discharge or changes that do not look like milk and are possibly bloody.
 Another sign could be skin on your breasts that is itchy, red, scaling, dimpled or puckered.”

 Find a Doctor